Idaho Contingency Plan regulations & environmental compliance analysis

 · Administration and enforcement.
 The Waste Management and Remediation Division of the Idaho Department of Environmental Quality (DEQ) administers and enforces the contingency plan requirements in Idaho.

 Once a contingency plan has been implemented, the federal rules require the LQG’s emergency coordinator to notify immediately either the National Response Center (NRC) at 800-424-8802 or the government official designated as the on-scene coordinator for that geographical area.
-Idaho also requires that the LQG’s emergency coordinator immediately notify the State Communications Center by telephone at 800-632-8000 to provide information identical to that reported to the NRC or to the designated government official.
+Idaho also requires that the LQG’s emergency coordinator immediately notify the Idaho Office of Emergency Management by telephone at 800-632-8000 to provide information identical to that reported to either the NRC or to the designated government official.